davxiao/davidxiao-web/content/privacy.md

 ## Questions

-If you have any questions about this Privacy Policy, you can contact me at: root@davidxiao.me
+If you have any questions about the Privacy Policy, you can reach out to me at root@davidxiao.me

 ---